 Distance: 25 km from Athens

-Yabanaki (means= for a swim) is one of the most popular organised beaches in Athens.
+Yabanaki (means= for a swim) is one of the most popular organized beaches in Athens.
 Rent a parasol by the beach and join activities like windsurfing, water skiing and banana boating.
-After your swim, have a sit at one of the numerous restaurants by the sea and end your day with a blast.
+After your swim, have a seat at one of the numerous restaurants by the sea and end your day with a blast.

 Website: Yabanaki Beach